 Often times, hazing rituals/traditions are passed on from one student generation to the next.
 Consider using the "Is it hazing?" checklist above for each of your group's tradition-based activities.

 Still not sure?
-Set up a confidential meeting through the Office of Student Life to determine the status of your event.
+Set up a confidential meeting through the Student Engagement Center to determine the status of your event.

-Alternatives to Hazing: Creating Good Members
+Alternatives to Hazing : Creating Good Members

 Ways to create good members without hazing: